ricebear-org/ricebear-org.github.io/discord.md

 ## Getting Started

 Presently, new users are only invited by a current Member+ (Ring 2 or above) of our guild.
-In the future, there will be an opportunity to join through a "staging" process.
+In the future, there will be an opportunity to apply to join through Membership Screening (coming 2021).

 Upon joining, new users will start at Ring 5 (this doesn't have a dedicated role) unless they have a different Ring status upon joining.